mongodb/mongo-java-driver/docs/reference/content/driver-async/reference/observables.md

 ## Observables

-The MongoDB Async Driver is fully callback based and makes extensive use of [`SingleResultCallback<T>`]({{< apiref "com/mongodb/async/client/SingleResultCallback" >}}) to achieve this.
+The MongoDB Async Driver is fully callback-based and makes extensive use of [`SingleResultCallback<T>`]({{< apiref "com/mongodb/async/client/SingleResultCallback" >}}) to achieve this.
 The `SingleResultCallback<T>` interface requires the implementation of a single method `onResult(T result, Throwable t)` which is called once the operation has completed or errored.
 The `result` parameter contains the result of the operation if successful.
 If the operation failed for any reason then the `t` contains the `Throwable` reason for the failure.
 This pattern allows the users application logic to be deferred until the underlying network IO to MongoDB has been completed.

 The callback pattern is extremely flexible but can quickly become unwieldy if the application logic requires a chain of operations.
 Nesting of callbacks can make code harder to read and give the appearance of making the codebase more complex that it actually is.
 To help with this we also have released two observable based asynchronous drivers: